ertush/DApp_Voting-/README.md

 ## Info

- The smart contaracts are written in solidity
+The smart contracts are written in solidity